 28 August: GLF youth group organises march from Hyde Park to Trafalgar Square to protest about age of consent.

-September: Members of CHE and GLF hold a joint fringe meeting at the Liberal Party Conference in Scarborough, organised by the CHE Vice Chair, Michael Steed, a prominent Liberal.
-At the meeting Bernard Greaves draws attention to the local police’s habit of spying on toilets and entrapment; as a result the Liberals vote to boycott Scarborough in future.
+15 September: CHE holds a Fringe Meeting at the Liberal Party Conference in Scarborough, at which a GLF speaker appears on the same platform.
+It is organised by CHE EC Member Michael Steed, a prominent Liberal.
+At the meeting Bernard Greaves draws attention to the local police habit of spying on toilets and entrapment.

 October: Leeds GLF produces the first edition of the Leeds Broadsheet, the main communication between GLF and CHE groups over the next two years.